containers/buildah/docs/buildah-build.1.md

 ```

 `*/*.c`
-Excludes files and directories whose names ends with .c in any top level subdirectory.
+Excludes files and directories whose names end with .c in any top level subdirectory.
 For example, the source file include/rootless.c.

 `**/output*`
 Excludes files and directories starting with `output` from any directory.